peteroupc/peteroupc.github.io/graphics.md

 2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).
 3. Each tile is 8 &times; 8 pixels and uses the colors of one of the sixteen palettes just described.
 4. The 2D and 3D layers may contain transparent pixels.
-5. One of the 2D layers can undergo a 2D affine transformation.
+5. Up to two of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
 The maximum number of sprites that may be displayed at a time is equal to 1/2 the larger screen dimension.
 Each sprite is a rectangular array of either tiles or pixels and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
 Sprites may contain transparent pixels.

 The 3D graphics layer, if any, can be alpha blended with the 2D graphics layers in any order. [^3]